alankrantas/micropython-BPIBIT/README.md

     BPIBIT.pause(100)
 ```

 As an analog sensor, the temperature reading would not be very accurate.
 The [NTC thermistor](https://github.com/BPI-STEAM/BPI-BIT-Hardware/blob/master/docs/NTC-0805-103F-3950F.pdf) has B-value of 3950 and resistence of 10KΩ on 25 celsius.
-Also according to [BPI:bit v1.2 hardware](https://github.com/BPI-STEAM/BPI-BIT-Hardware/blob/master/docs/BPI-WEBDUINO-BIT-V1_2.pdf) the thermistor has a 4K7Ω pull-down resistor.
+Also according to [BPI:bit v1.2 hardware](https://github.com/BPI-STEAM/BPI-BIT-Hardware/blob/master/docs/BPI-WEBDUINO-BIT-V1_2.pdf) the thermistor has a 4K7Ω resistor in the voltage divider circuit.

-Or you can simply use BPIBIT.temperatureRaw() to get the original analog value.
+Or you can simply use BPIBIT.temperatureRaw() (return 0-1023) to get the original analog value.

 ### Acceleration, Gyroscope and Compass